Oncology Support Staff

 Sarah Buenviaje, O.N.P.

 Sarah received her B.S. in Nursing from University of Southern California in 1992 and earned her M.S.N. in the Oncology Nurse Practitioner program at UCLA Medical Center in 1996.
-She has been practicing as an Oncology Nurse Practitioner since 1996 with Diablo Valley Oncology / Hematology Medical Group located at the California Cancer and Research Institute in Pleasant Hill which specializes in comprehensive, cutting edge treatment of all forms of cancer and blood disorders.
-Sarah is a sub-investigator participating in research and clinical trials with Bay Area Cancer and Research Group at the California Cancer and Research Institute.
-She serves on the Professional Advisory Board for the Wellness Community in Walnut Creek.
+She has been practicing as an Oncology Nurse Practitioner since 1996 with Diablo Valley Oncology and Hematology Medical Group located at the California Cancer and Research Institute in Pleasant Hill.
+DVO specializes in comprehensive, cutting edge treatment of all forms of cancer and blood disorders.
+Sarah serves on the Professional Advisory Board for the Cancer Support Community in Walnut Creek.

 Michelle Frankland, N.P.

 Michelle received her B.A. in Psychology from Gonzaga University in Spokane, Washington in 1998 and her M.S.N. in the Family Nurse Practitioner program from Samuel Merritt College in Oakland, California in 2002.
 She is an Oncology Certified Nurse and has been practicing as a Nurse Practitioner since 2004 with DVO.
-Michelle is a sub-investigator participating in research and clinical trials with Bay Area Cancer and Research Group at the California Cancer and Research Institute.
-Michelle serves on the Professional Advisory Board for the Wellness Community in Walnut Creek and serves on the Board of the local melanoma foundation, SCARF, as a medical advisor.
+Michelle serves on the Professional Advisory Board for the Cancer Support Community in Walnut Creek and serves on the Board of the local melanoma foundation, SCARF, as a medical advisor.
 Michelle takes great interest in the role exercise and nutrition play in the prevention and management of cancer and has published a review article on the subject in the Clinical Journal of Oncology Nursing.